lichen-community-systems/signaletic/docs/contributing/developing-a-signal.md

 ### Destructor

 The destructor is responsible for freeing all memory allocated by the signal's constructor.
-It should not deallocator any pointers that were passed in as arguments to the signal's constructor--this is the responsibility of the caller.
+It should not deallocate any pointers that were passed in as arguments to the signal's constructor--this is the responsibility of the caller.

 ````c
 void star_sig_${SignalName}_destroy(struct star_Allocator* allocator,